Labbeti/aac-datasets/docs/data_subsets.rst

 AudioCaps
 ########################
-AudioCaps contains only 3 subsets : train, val and test.
+The original AudioCaps dataset contains only 3 subsets : train, val and test.

+A fourth subset named train_v2 is another version of the train subset where captions has been manually corrected or deleted.
+For more details, see paper "CoNeTTE: An efficient Audio Captioning system leveraging multiple datasets with Task Embedding".

 Clotho
 ########################